Combatants Will Be Dispatched!: Characters

 An Archbishop of Zenarith and a slut with an awful personality (according to 6) who often falls asleep during battle.
 She is a dark mage, capable of inflicting curses upon her targets.
 However, her curses only work "maybe 80% of the time," and "the success rate drops like a rock" when she uses the same phrasing or might even affect her instead.
-Grimm is bound to a wheelchair, but only because a backfired curse made her unable to wear shoes.
+Grimm uses a wheelchair, but only because a backfired curse made her unable to wear shoes.
 Being an Archbishop of Zenarith allows Grimm to be resurrected from death when an offering is made at a nearby shrine or temple.